Table of Contents

 Heat Pump

 Heat pumps are used to recover, increase, and repurpose heat streams from different operating systems.
-But how to select a heat pump that will suit your needs?
+But how do you select a heat pump that will suit your needs?
 There are three main heat pump types:

 Diaphragm Pump